berkeceylan/Gunnleif-Vault/401/CS408/SMTP.md

 	- If the email has been sent to all intended recipients
 		- message is deleted from the sender's queue.
 	- **Optimization**:
-	- If we send email to multiple recipients on the sam host
+		- If we send email to multiple recipients on the same host
-		- message body is sent only once over a single SMTP connection
+			- message body is sent only once over a single SMTP connection = single TCP connection
 			- increase the efficiency
 ### SMTP Receiver:
 - **Role**: Manages incoming email messages.
 - **Reception**: